ulfschneider/ulfschneider.github.io/_posts/blog/2011-04-14-box-bullet-line.md

 By enhancing the diagram with a tiny bullet for the control flow indication, we can

-* visualize data flow
+* still visualize data flow
+* still easily draw by hand.
 * indicate control flow
 * have calling sequences
-* use synchronous and asynchronous communication patterns
+* use synchronous and asynchronous communication patterns.
-* easily draw by hand (the UML activity diagram is already ease to draw by hand).

 <h3>Flow of control</h3>
 The flow of control, in other words, who is calling whom, can be marked with a tiny bullet at the caller.